 In my blog posts I write about current affairs, poetry usually inspired by the heart-breaking current affairs or sometimes my vivid dreams, the world of entertainment, actors, directors, movies have inspired me, even when I didn’t take notice.
 Good books make me happy and perhaps I can tell others why they did.
 I think both Calvin and Hobbes have made me question life more than the intricacies of the human brain.

 Perhaps it is only when we or I am creative and creating something NEW, not merely putting a block on top of another (and all other activities that require shutting the brain off), is that we live without needing a ulterior ‘reason’ to live.
 When we can fulfill the need to be excited and enthusiastic about something, simply by doing something we love.
 If we do that, we don’t feel the need to be needed and have other people depend on us, to feel alive and content.
 Or the need for religion or addictions.
-That is a type of life I have thankfully avoided because of my need to do something valuable.
-Thank the Doctor. (yes, Doctor WHO?)
+I am alive and know what I like, thank the Doctor. (yes, Doctor WHO?)